artifact-opensource/sita/README.md

 > Self-Improving Trading Agent <br>
 > **Codename: SITA 🔱** · Linux-native · No MT5 · No Wine · No Windows

-SITA is a fully autonomous, self-improving trading agent that runs on Linux and connects directly to cryptocurrency exchanges via ccxt.
+SITA is a fully autonomous, self-improving trading agent that runs on Linux and connects directly to cryptocurrency exchanges.
 It implements a complete trading pipeline — signal generation, 9-dimension confluence filtering, adaptive risk management, exchange execution, and reflection-driven strategy evolution.

 Born from the ashes of Cthulu APEX (200K+ lines, 727 files), SITA distills the best signal grading, confluence scoring, and supernatural risk management into a clean, modular, production-ready architecture.